 Benefits of Marine Collagen

-Glycine is the most prevalent amino acid in marine collagen, and glycine can have impressive sleep enhancing benefits!
-One study found that taking glycine before bed improved sleep significantly in people who struggled with insomnia.
-Glycine can also help to lower core body temperature which is linked to better sleep.
+Glycine is the most prevalent amino acid in marine collagen, and is known to have impressive sleep enhancing benefits, which in turn influences whole-body health and well-being.
+Glycine may also help to lower core body temperature which is linked to better sleep.

-Our gut microbiomes are delicate ecosystems that can be disturbed by everything from poor diet to stress.
+Our gut microbiomes are delicate ecosystems that can be imbalanced by everything from poor diet to stress.
 Marine collagen contains both glycine and glutamine, which are two amino acids that play an essential role in rebuilding the tissue of our digestive system.
-Glycine, which has anti-inflammatory properties, can also benefit those who struggle with intestinal inflammation such as IBS, irritable bowel syndrome, Chrons or irritable bowel disease.
+Glycine, which has anti-inflammatory properties, may also benefit those who struggle with intestinal inflammation such as IBS, irritable bowel syndrome, Chron's Disease or leaky gut.

-Creatine is a natural compound which has been proven to help increase muscle mass and improve endurance and athletic performance.
-Glycine, a main component in marine collagen’s amino acid profile, aids the body’s production of creatine.
-The antioxidant properties of proline, another amino acid in marine collagen, can help ward off post-workout aches and pains linked to cellular damage.
+Creatine is a natural compound which may help increase muscle mass and therefore improve endurance and athletic performance.
+Glycine can help boost the levels of creatine in the body, which helps minimise muscle breakdown.
+The antioxidant properties of proline, another amino acid in marine collagen, may help ward off post-workout aches and pains linked to cellular damage.

 Marine collagen is also much easier to digest than whey or casein proteins.
-It doesn’t bother sensitive tummies in the way that traditional dairy-based protein powders can.
+It doesn’t bother sensitive tummies in the way that traditional dairy-based protein powders can

 As mentioned earlier, marine collagen contains high amounts of proline.
-This amino acid is an essential part of keratin production.
-Keratin is what our bodies use to produce more hair.
+This amino acid is an essential part of keratin production, the protein that our bodies use to produce more hair.